 Their main function is to kill people.
 Johnny could do this with normal grenades.

-They insta-kill everything you point them at, and have plenty of other uses.
+They insta-kill everything you point them at, let you interrogate dead people, function as short range emergency teleporters andd a few other neat things.
 Necessary?
 No, but damnably useful.

 How does Strontium Dog fit in with Judge Dredd?
 They explicitly take place in the same universe, which unlike most of the other 2000AD stories that initally took place in the same 'verse, has never been retconned.
 Yet the Britain of Strontium Dog looks nothing like Brit-Cit of Judge Dredd.
 It, yes, just bugs me.

 I think the Strontium Dog stories are about 150-200 years further down the timeline from Dredd.
 Dredd is about a hundred years from the present, and then its another one and a half centuries or so from then.
 Plenty of time for the barely hanging on Crapsack World of Dredd to finally completely implode and change radically.